Zygophyllum fontanesii

-Tetraena fontanesii, synonym Zygophyllum fontanesii, is a species of plant of the family Zygophyllaceae.
+Zygophyllum fontanesii, synonym Tetraena fontanesii, is a species of plant of the family Zygophyllaceae.
 It is found in Macaronesia and northwest Africa.

 Description

 This halophile and xerophile plant can grow up to 50 cm.
 It has sub-cylindrical or curved leaves and flowers ranging from white to yellow.
 Its fruit measures 5–7 mm.

 Distribution

 The plant occurs in the Canary Islands, Cape Verde and northwest Africa (Morocco, Western Sahara, Mauritania and Senegal).